zzm3zz/AMOTS/README.md

 ## ROI Model
-First, make sure our ROI model code has been installed.
+First, make sure our ROI model code has been installed([code](https://github.com/zzm3zz/FLARE2023)).
 Then move the ROI model folder to the same root directory as AMOTS.

-Then, refer to our competition article [code](https://github.com/zzm3zz/FLARE2023) to download the ROI model code and weight files.

 ## Preprocessing